-SEC Provides Temporary Relief to Regulated Funds and Investment Advisers Affected by the Coronavirus
+UPDATE: SEC Provides Temporary Relief to Regulated Funds and Investment Advisers Affected by the Coronavirus

-March 16, 2020
+April 14, 2020

 On March 13, 2020, the U.S. Securities and Exchange Commission ("SEC") announced regulatory relief for registered investment companies and business development companies (collectively referred to as "regulated funds") and investment advisers whose operations may be affected by the coronavirus disease 2019 ("COVID-19") by issuing two exemptive orders.
-The relief covers board actions that ordinarily must be taken at in-person board meetings, and certain filing and delivery requirements for regulated funds and certain investment advisers.
+The relief for regulated funds, which was modified and extended on March 25, 2020, covers board actions that ordinarily must be taken at in-person board meetings, and certain filing and delivery requirements for regulated funds and certain investment advisers.
 The SEC staff also issued guidance for conducting shareholder meetings in light of COVID-19 concerns.

 It is expected that the impacts of COVID-19 may delay or prevent regulated funds and advisers from meeting certain regulatory obligations due to restrictions on large gatherings, travel and access to facilities, the potential limited availability of personnel and access to key services providers, and similar disruptions.
 SEC Chairman Jay Clayton explained that this relief is intended to provide additional time to allow affected funds and advisers to continue to meet their investors' and clients' expectations.
 Further, this relief is designed to enable regulated funds and advisers to continue to meet their regulatory obligations and continue their operations, while recognizing that there may be temporary disruptions beyond their control.
-The temporary relief for investment advisers, and portions of the relief for regulated funds, extends until April 30, 2020.
-Certain portions of the relief for regulated funds are available until June 15, 2020.
+The temporary relief for investment advisers extends until June 30, 2020.
+As discussed in more detail below, certain portions of the temporary relief for regulated funds are available until June 30, 2020, and the other portions of the relief extend until August 15, 2020.